 - A passport valid for at least 12 months

 3. Complete your application, upload the required documentation, and pay the application fee.

 Education in Ireland

-‘Education in Ireland’ also has an extremely convenient website for students about to embark on their first excursion to the country.
-This site gives details about obtaining health insurance, registering with police, opening your bank account and details on working while studying.
-All of these extremely helpful tips make the relationship between Ireland and its international counterparts easy and manageable, leaving room for the exciting prospect of Study abroad.
+Education in Ireland also has an extremely convenient website for students who are about to embark on their first excursion to the country.
+This site gives details about obtaining health insurance, registering with the police, opening a bank account, and details on working while studying.
+All of these extremely helpful tips make the relationship between Ireland and its international visitors easy and manageable, paving the way for the exciting prospect of studying abroad.

-Working While Studying in Ireland
+Working while studying in Ireland

-A lot of students need financial guidance throughout their academic terms.
-‘Education in Ireland’ tries to make the process of working and studying as easy as possible for international students.
-Registered students, EU and Non-EU, can work up to 20 hours per week and 40 hours during holiday periods.
+A lot of students need financial support as they complete their university studies abroad.
+Education in Ireland makes the process of working and studying as easy as possible for international students.
+Registered students – from the EU or not – can work up to 20 hours per work and 40 hours during holiday periods.